barryclark/jekyll-now/_posts/2019-03-06-qconlondon.md

 ---
 layout: post
 title: "A Guided Journey of Cloud Native, featuring Monzo - QCon, London"
+description: "Cheryl Hung, Director of Ecosystem at CNCF, co-hosts a talk with Monzo."
 tags:
   - Photos
   - Slides